-Employees will be considered part-time if they work less than twenty (20) hours per week.
+Employees will be considered part-time if they work less than thirty (30) hours per week, but less than 1,000 hours per KPERS calendar year.
 Employees on part-time appointment shall not be assigned a classification or a range.
 They shall also accrue no benefits or service time.

 - a.
 Classification titles shall be assigned by the hiring authority for Affirmative Action reporting purposes. - b.
-Salaries for part-time employees cannot exceed the comparable position within the compensation plan unless it has been approved by the County Manager or Elected Official, where applicable.

-4. Temporary Employees
+Salaries for part-time employees cannot exceed the comparable position within the compensation plan unless it has been approved by the County Manager or Elected Official, where applicable. - 4.
+Temporary Employees